 Sometimes I'd peak my head back and try to make eye contact with motorists, all the while with my thumb out.
 No luck.

 My experiences with hitchhiking were limited to a few scenarios.
 When I lived in the mountain town of Buena Vista, Colorado,

-sometimes I'd walk (for exercise) during drizzling rain and drivers would kindly pull over and ask if I was OK and needed a ride.
+sometimes I'd walk (for exercise) while it was drizzling and drivers would kindly pull over and ask if I was OK and needed a ride.
 On the flip side,

-there were a few times where I gave rides to long-distance hikers who needed to get to the nearest trailhead of the Colorado Trail.
+there were a few times when I gave rides to long-distance hikers who needed to get to the nearest trailhead of the Colorado Trail.
 (It was obvious from their

 camping gear and appearance what they were doing.)
 In 2008, during my first bike across America trip,

 between Brawley, CA and Blythe, CA, and the very first vehicle to pass me on that two-lane desert road pulled over.
 All in all, I've experienced a willingness

 from people to help.

 So this was different to me.
 Here's my theory: